Computational-Mechanics-Materials-Lab/AMPES/README.md

     interlayer_dwell: 10.0
 ```

-The group names are irrelevant to the functionality of AMTech and for the purpose of example the groups are named `group_one` and `group_two`.
+The group names are irrelevant to the functionality of AMPES and for the purpose of example the groups are named `group_one` and `group_two`.
 Each group should have a `layers` variable containing a continuous interval of layers which should be included within the group.
-AMTech treats the interval as an inclusive interval and treats the layers as starting with one rather than zero.
+AMPES treats the interval as an inclusive interval and treats the layers as starting with one rather than zero.

 In the case that the user has only one set of values that they wish to apply to all layers of a build, they can supply only one layer group within the `layer_groups` section with no `layers` variable.
-AMTech will read this one group's properties and use it for every layer supplied within the gcode.
+AMPES will read this one group's properties and use it for every layer supplied within the gcode.

 Both the `infill` and `contour` sections of each layer group section will require a `power` variable that dictates the value in Watts respectively for that section.